August 19, 2020

 During the fall, OSSTP will continue developing and refining the SWARM-Ex design as they work toward the Preliminary Design Review (PDR).
 OSSTP will also be constructing an Ultra High Frequency (UHF) ground station, which they began designing in the spring.
 This ground station will support communications with the satellites once they are in orbit, and continue to support other satellite missions going forward.

-If you would like to learn more about the SWARM-EX project, please follow the hyperlinks below!
+If you would like to learn more about the SWARM-EX project, please follow the links below!

 Additional Research - Orbital Debris and Satellite Interference Mitigation